josephyli/bitcoin-price-tracker/README.md

 # dogecointracker
 An iPhone app that tracks Bitcoin prices, ambiently.
+The background color changes from red ("Low price!") to green ("High price!"), and there is beeping whenever a maximum or minimum threshold is met.

 ## Installation
 Clone the repository to your computer